 Our summer outing this year was to Levens Hall, which is famous for the topiary trees.
 The weather was not as nice as it had been recently but we were able to get out into the gardens and it stayed dry enough to enjoy tea and cake outside at the end of our visit.
 It is a very interesting house and the gardens are lovely.

-On the evening of 27th June 6 members of the Blackburn Club went to Witton Park and took part in the Race for Life.
-It was a beautiful evening, a little too hot for the 5k run, although I have to admit there was not too much running involved but dressed in pink we did our bit to raise awareness and funds for Cancer Research.
-We took part to remember loved ones who had lost there lives to cancer and especially several past members of the club.
-We all enjoyed it and we raised well over £300 so we hope to persuade more members to take part next year to raise more money.
+On the evening of 27th June six members of the Blackburn Club went to Witton Park and took part in the Race for Life.
+It was a beautiful evening, a little too hot for the 5K run, although I have to admit there was not too much running involved.
+Dressed in pink we did our bit to raise awareness and funds for Cancer Research.
+We also took part to remember loved ones who had lost their lives to cancer and especially several past members of the club.
+We all enjoyed it and we raised well over £300 so we hope to persuade more members to take part next year to raise even more.

 Several members attended the Regional meeting which took place on Saturday 23rd June at Lancaster University.
 It was a very interesting day with some excellent speakers.